List of Cold Case characters: Chris Lassing

 Chris Lassing was Lilly Rush's partner until the fall of 2003.
 Nicknamed 'Lass' by Lilly, he was a competent, hard-working detective but never quite shared Lilly's passion for cold cases.
 A smoker, he was also married and therefore wasn't fond of the long hours Lilly insisted on putting in.
 He later transferred out due to problems with diabetes.
 He was replaced by Scotty Valens, several weeks later.

 Lassing appeared only in the first, second, and fourth episodes.

 Kat Miller

 Kat Miller is the fourth female homicide detective in Philadelphia, after Lilly Rush and brief stints by Lennie Desalle and Josie Sutton.
 She joined the squad in the fall of 2005.
+She has a daughter named Veronica, and is estranged from her daughter's father.